expressjs/express/docs/guide.md

 ### View Partials

 The Express view system has built-in support for partials and collections, which are "mini" views representing a document fragment.
-For example rather than iterating in a view to display comments, we would use a partial with collection support:
+For example rather than iterating in a view to display comments, we could use partial collection:

     partial('comment', { collection: comments });

-If no other options are desired, we can omit the object and simply pass our array, which is equivalent to above:
+If no other options or local variables are desired, we can omit the object and simply pass our array, which is equivalent to above:

     partial('comment', comments);

-When using the partial collection support a few "magic" variables are provided for free:
+When using the partial collection support a few "magic" locals are provided for free:

   * _firstInCollection_  true if this is the first object